Tickmill achieves new all-time high demand from Middle Eastern clients in July

 (MENAFN- Your Mind media ) Middle East, 26thAugust 2024 - Tickmill, the leading broker for commissions and fees of 2024, continues to achieve unprecedented performance indicators in the Middle East after a year of consistent growth and international recognition.

 The Middle Eastern market in particular has registered a remarkable performance for Tickmill all across 2024 in several key performance indicators.
-For instance, a 61.88% growth on Notional Value Percentage and a 14.13% in Trading Accounts Percentage as compared with H1 2023.
+For instance, a 61.88% growth in trading volume and a 14.13% in active Trading Accounts as compared with H1 2023.

 The outstanding regional performance adds up to a series of relevant international recognitions for Tickmill’s global online trading services across other regions, such as the year’s “Best Trading Spread”, the “Best Spreads in the UK”, and “Best Spreads for Gold Trading”, and the “Number One Broker for Commissions and Fees, making 2024 an unprecedented year of international consolidation and growth for the company.